NingMiao/InstaAug/README.md

 This is the official code for the paper 'Learning Instance-Specific Data Augmentations'.

 --------------------
-We propose InstaAug, a method for automatically learning input-specific augmentations from data.
+InstaAug is a method for automatically learning input-specific augmentations from data.
 This is achieved by introducing an augmentation module that maps an input to a distribution over transformations.
 As a plug-in module, InstaAug can effeciently work with supervised and unsupervised models to learn and apply input-specific augmentations.

 ## Requirements
 * `Pytorch`